bcritt1/farmshare/README.md

 If you go through today and decide this command line interface (CLI) is too much for you, Sherlock also has a really neat service called [Open
 OnDemand](https://login.sherlock.stanford.edu/pun/sys/dashboard) where you can work in a graphical user interface (GUI) like RStudio or jupyter notebooks.
 This also has the benefit of being interactive, so instead of, say, outputting visualizations as jpegs in a batch script, you can produce interactive visualizations and iterate mid-script in Open OnDemand.
 It is, however, a really new paradigm for HPC, so you'll likely run into a few snafus along the way.
+Also, while interactivity can be nice, a benefit of traditional HPC computing is not having to "babysit" your processes: you can submit code, walk away, and come back later, without worrying about your computer shutting down or going to sleep.

 ## Connecting

 To connect to the HPC cluster, we need to use a program called ssh (secure shell protocol).
 This is easy on Mac and Linux, but Windows requires a little extra work.
 To install the OpenSSH Client on Windows 10 or Windows 11, open the
 Settings app, then navigate to Apps > Apps & Features > Optional Features.
 Click “Add a Feature,” then scroll through the optional features until you locate “OpenSSH Client.”
 Tick the box, then click “Install.”
+Installing WSL or 3rd party programs like git bash or putty also works.
 At this point, Windows users can open up their "Powershell" application, and Mac/Linux users can open up "Terminal" and all of us can type
 ```bash
 ssh SUNetID@rice.stanford.edu